sybrenjansen/mpire/README.rst

 Shared objects
 ~~~~~~~~~~~~~~

+Note: Copy-on-write shared objects is only available for start methods ``fork`` and ``threading``.
+For other start
+methods the shared objects are copied once for each worker.

 If you have one or more objects that you want to share between all workers you can make use of the copy-on-write
 ``shared_objects`` option of MPIRE.
 MPIRE will pass on these objects only once for each worker without
 copying/serialization.
 Only when you alter the object in the worker function it will start copying it for that worker.

 .. code-block:: python